NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/In Lightning, Life.md

 * * *

 "In lightning, there is life."
 This lesson is whispered throughout Lepidstadt, and you can put it to practical use.
 You have integrated a miniature Stasian coil into your healer's toolkit.
-You use the coil to gently shock a willing or [[Conditions/Unconscious|Unconscious]] ally within your reach, who gains 2d4 temporary Hit Points from the jolt.
+You use the coil to gently shock a willing or [[Unconscious|Unconscious]] ally within your reach, who gains 2d4 temporary Hit Points from the jolt.
 These temporary Hit Points last for 1 minute.
 These temporary Hit Points increase by 1d4 at 8th level and every 4 levels thereafter.

 [[Feat_Feature Effects/Effect_ In Lightning, Life|Effect: In Lightning, Life]]